-Sheffield-based Bart Elsbach is one of America’s premiere landscape artists, greatly influenced by the works of 17th and 18th Dutch Masters as well as the Hudson River School.
+Sheffield-based Bart Elsbach is one of America’s premier landscape artists, greatly influenced by the works of 17th and 18th Dutch Masters as well as the Hudson River School.
 His work is set in locales throughout America and Europe, but more often depicts scenes from New England and has been described by some as a “celebration of the Berkshires.”

 Mr. Elsbach’s work has won numerous awards from the Sheffield Art League and the Kent Art League.
 He is currently represented by OK Harris Gallery in New York, David Klein Gallery in Birmingham, the Ferrin Gallery in Lenox and Townsend Gallery in Atlanta.

 Mr. Elsbach’s work is delicately detailed, softly textured and imbued with light and muted color.
-It conveys a detatched tranquility, expansive and serene, as well as a deep sensuality which evokes the scent of earth and leaves and the feel of the atmosphere on the skin.
+It conveys a detached tranquility, expansive and serene, as well as a deep sensuality which evokes the scent of earth and leaves and the feel of the atmosphere on the skin.

 "When I look at the world I try to understand how it is put together; how the little pieces I am seeing are connected to each other; how they are related to all the other, incalculable little pieces, creating an ever-larger reality, rippling out from the center to infinity," says Elsbach.